muninn-hall/muninn-hall.com-website/src/pages/index.md

 ### Who qualifies?

-Homeserver admins of open registration homeservers or homeservers with sufficiently established reputation is the primary way to pass thru the door.
+Homeserver admins of open registration homeservers or homeservers with sufficiently established reputation is the primary way to pass through the door.
 Established reputation is handled under the so-called Legend rule.

 The Legend rule is easiest to put into words as that your reputation is sufficiently established that only a fool would question if you can bring value to our community.
 Long time homeserver admins who have been in the trenches with us for years have knowledge that is invaluable.
-In this era of information silos and information decay having access to some of these repositories of knowledge can prove to be of immeasurable value.
+In this era of information silos and information decay, having access to some of these repositories of knowledge can prove to be of immeasurable value.

-## Why yet another admin community
+## Why yet another admin community?

 Muninn Hall was founded due to critical flaws in the previous infrastructure.
 It is not polite to go into the nature of the extremely severe accusations involved in this format so they won’t be mentioned here.